viviRbi/vyNote/readme.md

 13. What is the Criteria API?
 Can you perform all DDL and DML commands with it?
 How do Restrictions and Projections work within this API?

-14. What is caching?
+## What is caching?
 What is the difference between L1 and L2 cache?
+- **Caching**: it used for performance optimization.
+It sits between your application and the database to avoid the number of database hits as many as possible to give a better performance
+- **First level cache**: Session cache
+- **Second level cache**: Session factory level cache - available across all sessions in an application or in different application on the same database

-15. How do you enable second level caching?
+## How do you enable second level caching?
+- In hibernate configuration file, set property name "cache.use_second_level_cache">true</property> and set property name "cache.provider_class" to org.hibernate,cache.EhCacheProvider

 16. Tell me about NamedQueries.